 But as the calendar clicks over from one year to the next, it’s natural to feel like you want to do something with that blank page in front of you.
 For sure.
 Same.

 So here’s an idea: choose a word.
 A word that will set your intention for the year.
-Some examples:
+Intention is different to resolution.

 - Lean In

 - Lean Out

 At the start of 2016, I did this for the first time and after a bit of thought, I decided my word was ‘create’.
 It was the perfect choice for me at the time and encapsulated in a positive way, everything I wanted to change about my life.

 At work I’d found myself increasingly frustrated at how far away I’d been pulled (again) away from the creative aspect of what I love to do.
 I’d put off writing a book due to wanting to prioritise my family and our business.
 My creativity had taken a backseat for a long time and I was becoming grumpy and unpleasant at work and at home.
 It wasn’t serving me nor our business well.
 Create was my word for 2016 and I embraced it.